 Oktoberfest in numbers as well as some problemsHere is some Oktoberfest statistics.
 Every year, about 6 million people come to the fest and drink about 6 million liters of beer.
 The festival brings more than 500 million euros to the city annualy.
-The price of beer increases every year; for example, it was mostly just under €10 in 2014 while the prices announced for 2017 are from €10.60 to €10.95.
+The price of beer increases every year; for example, it was mostly just under €10 in 2014 while the prices in 2017 were from €10.60 to €10.95.

 Even though it is considered a local Bavarian festival, it attracts more and more international visitors.
 At this time of year, hotels in the city are usually all booked a few months in advance.
 We can give a couple of pieces of advice to those who did not make a reservation in time.
 Rooms can be found in out-of-town hotels, just make sure that the hotel is located close to an S-Bahn (commuter train) station.
 In the city one can rent a private apartment, so-called Ferienwohnung.
 Many Munich residents have their vacations and leave the city at the time of Oktoberfest; some of them sublet their apartments to tourists as Ferienwohnung.
 You can still try hotels in the city, sometimes there are a few rooms available due to cancelled reservations, though usually at an exorbitant price.